Electricity Price Forecasting: Bridging Linear Models, Neural Networks and Online Learning: Training and Evaluation Setup

-Both $D_{\text{init}}$ and $D_{\text{up}}$ are hyperparameters to be tuned, along with the number of neurons in the hidden layer and initial and updated learning rate.
+The hyperparameters to be tuned are $D_{\text{init}}$ and $D_{\text{up}}$, along with the number of neurons in the hidden layer and initial and updated learning rate.
 In addition, the penalty terms $\lambda_1$ and $\lambda_2$ in the loss function (as defined in the following equation) are also subject to tuning: